martinthomson/teapot/draft-thomson-teapot.md

 # The Existence of Teapots

-In {{?EVIDENCE=DOI.10.1080/15665399.2010.10820011}}, Bertrand
-Russell postulated the existence of a teapot:
+In an unpublished article in 1952 {{TEAPOT}}, Bertrand Russell postulated the existence of a teapot:

 > To take another illustration: nobody can prove that there is not between the Earth and Mars a china teapot revolving in an elliptical orbit, but nobody thinks this sufficiently likely to be taken into account in practice.

-Well, it turns out that the teapot exists.

-Though mentioned originally in jest and without solid evidence of its existence, first by Russell and later by Masinter
-{{?HTCPCP=RFC2324}}, sightings have increased in recent years.
+Though mentioned originally in jest and without solid evidence of its existence, first by Russell and later by Masinter {{?HTCPCP=RFC2324}}, sightings have increased in recent years.

+The teapot exists.

 # Philisopohical Considerations

 We cannot be certain whether the teapot is cognizant of its own existence.
-Though Decartes used thought as the basis of his theory of existence, it's not established whether thought is a necessary precondition for existence.
+Though Decartes {{COGITO}} used thought as the basis of his theory of existence, it's not established whether thought is a necessary precondition for existence.

 ~~~
                   ___
                  (418)
                 o
-          _,
-        c(__)r
+             _,_
+           c(___)r
 ~~~

 # Security Considerations

 Even jokes can have serious consequences.
 Arguably, the best jokes always have consequences.

 # IANA Considerations

 IANA shall register the 418 (I'm a Teapot) status code in the Hypertext Transfer Protocol (HTTP) Status Code Registry, though the citation should refer to RFC 2324 instead of this document.

 As recommended by {{!RFC7231}}, this document refines the definition of the 418 status code.
 Being a teapot is irrevocable, therefore this status code is cacheable.
 The payload of a response with a 418 status code isn't a representation of the effective request URI unless the Content-Location header field contains the effective request URI.

 --- back